amcat/amcat-r/howto/howto_twitter.md

 Connecting to Twitter
 ----

-First, you need to get a number of tokens (a kind of passwords) from twitter.
+First, you need to get a number of tokens (a kind of passwords) from twitter:

 1. Sign in to twitter at http://twitter.com
 2. Go to https://apps.twitter.com/ and 'create a new app'
 3. After filling in the required information, go to 'keys and access tokens'